tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/machineLearning/index.md

 The following information is common to tasks related to these APIs:

-- The host URI for Azure Machine Learning Studio (classic) REST APIs is **https://management.azure.com/**
+- The host URI for ML Studio (classic) REST APIs is **https://management.azure.com/**
 - Replace `{subscription-id}` with your subscription identifier in the URI
 - Replace `{resource-group-name}` with the resource group name
 - Set the Content-Type header to **application/json**
 - Set the Authorization header to a JSON Web Token that you obtain from Azure Active Directory <!-- This topic doesn't exist anymore: (for more information, see [Authenticating Azure Resource Manager requests](https://msdn.microsoft.com/library/azure/dn790557.aspx))-->

 ## Commitment plan tasks
-You can do the following tasks with the REST APIs for Azure Machine Learning Studio (classic) commitment plans:
+You can do the following tasks with the REST APIs for ML Studio (classic) commitment plans:

 ### [Commitment associations](/rest/api/machinelearning/commitmentassociations)
 - [Get](/rest/api/machinelearning/CommitmentAssociations/Get) - Get a commitment association